FreeStyle Libre System FAQs

 If your doctor sent you an email, you can click on the link in the email to start sharing.
 If your doctor gave you a Practice ID, you will need to go into LibreView and enter the Practice ID under My Practices in your Account Settings.

 If I use both the FreeStyle Libre reader and the LibreLink mobile app, what data will appear in LibreView

 LibreView uses only the data from the device that was last used to scan your sensor.
 You can switch devices from the Available Meters window.

 - The FreeStyle LibreLink app is a mobile medical app designed to work with FreeStyle Libre sensors.
 The app enables you to monitor your glucose using your iPhone or Android phone with a FreeStyle Libre sensor — there is no need to use a separate blood glucose meter for routine glucose monitoring*.
 When you scan the sensor with a compatible phone that’s running the FreeStyle LibreLink app, your glucose data is displayed directly on that device.

 With the app you can:

-To use the FreeStyle LibreLink app, you must register with LibreView, a cloud-based diabetes management system provided by Abbott and Newyu, Inc. Please see the product labeling for FreeStyle Libre and the FreeStyle LibreLink app for specific instructions on using the different products, including the supported age range.
+To use the FreeStyle LibreLink app, you must register with LibreView, a cloud-based diabetes management system provided by Abbott and Newyu, Inc. Please see the product labeling for FreeStyle Libre and the FreeStyle LibreLink app for specific instructions on using the different products.